sjawhar/circleci-orb-github-wiki/docs/Home.md

 ## Purpose

-This CircleCI orb automates the building and deployment of documentation to the wiki repo available every GitHub repository.
+The `sjawhar/github-wiki` orb automates the building and deployment of documentation to the wiki repo available every GitHub repository.

 What?
 You didn't know that the wiki tab was controlled by a git repo?
 Well, it's true!
 And this orb will help you make the most of it.

+One cool feature is the ability to automatically populate your sidebar files with links to page headers.
+See the sidebar on the side of this page?
+That was generated using this orb!
+Just pop a placeholder string (default is `{{SIDEBAR_POPULATE}}`) into your `__Sidebar.md` files and let'er rip.
+Check out the [docs folder](../tree/master/docs) of this repo to see more.

 ## Setup
 1. Go to the wiki tab of you GitHub repo and create the first page.
 Content doesn't matter.